shravan20/jsonp/README.md

 ## 📝 Changelog

-For a detailed list of changes and version history, please see the [CHANGELOG](./CHANGELOG/README.md) directory.
+For a detailed list of changes and version history, please see the [CHANGELOG](./CHANGELOG.md).

 ## 🤝 Contributing